Review | Who was Max Jacob? A poet, friend of Picasso and, a new biography shows, a man who defied easy labels

 Like his English contemporary Max Beerbohm, the French Max was also a dandy, one who sported a monocle, favored pink shirts and carried a walking stick.
 This doesn’t mean he was well-to-do: In his younger days he would hawk his poetry collections in cafes to earn a few francs.
 A party animal and irrepressible flirt, this Harlequin of Montmartre was nonetheless deeply drawn to the mystical and spiritual, twice experiencing visions of Jesus Christ, the second time in a crowded cinema.
 Still, as Warren emphasizes, even a deeply devout Catholic — who regarded the Host as a kind of aspirin for every spiritual malaise — was still a Jew in an often highly anti-Semitic France.
 In 1944, Jacob was consequently imprisoned at Drancy, the French holding center for Jews destined for transport to Auschwitz.
-Two collaborationist friends, the theatrical eminences Jean Cocteau and Sacha Guitry, intervened to save him, but the release order arrived too late: He had died from pneumonia the day before.
+Two collaborationist friends, the theatrical eminences Jean Cocteau and Sacha Guitry, intervened to save him, but the release order arrived too late: He had died of pneumonia the day before.

 ‘The True History of the First Mrs. Meredith’ toppled the standardized Great Man tradition of biography